Planning a trip to Verona and starting to create your bucket list? Here is a travel guide to the best things to do in Verona, Italy.

 There are also international flights available for those of you who plan to come by plane.

-How to get to Verona by flight
+How to get to Verona by plane

 You can catch a flight to Verona as it has its very own airport – the Verona Villafranca Airport which is located only 6 miles away from the city center.